bchampp/webscraper/README.md

 # LCBO Scraper

-This is a python webscraper which collects inventory data for products on the LCBO website and logs to an excel sheet
+This is a python webscraper which collects inventory data for products on the LCBO website and logs to an excel sheet.

+## Software Requirements
+- Python 3.6+

+The python downloads page can be found [here](https://www.python.org/downloads/).

 ## Dependencies
 - Python 3.6+